The Definitive Guide to Sightseeing

 Maison Forte de Reignac

-A really lovely village on the banks of the Vezere, crossed by an attractive stone bridge.
+A charming village on the banks of the Vezere, crossed by an attractive stone bridge.
 There are many half-timbered houses amongst the boutiques and eateries.
-Walk along the river to the ruined castle which offers a great view over the town.
+Walk along the river to the ruined castle, which offers a great view over the town.

-On the banks of the Vezere sits this very attractive moated renaissance castle built inside a medieval fortress.
-Its fortified gatehouse is the largest in Europe and once inside there is a large terrace which boasts a stunning view over the river and surrounding countryside.
+On the banks of the Vezere sits this beautiful moated Renaissance castle built inside a medieval fortress.
+Its fortified gatehouse is the largest in Europe, and once inside, a large terrace boasts a stunning view over the river and the surrounding countryside.
 The rooms are furnished with 15th and 16th-century furniture.
-The formal French gardens are just beautiful, then finish your visit with tea in the ‘Princess Garden’
+The formal French gardens are just beautiful, and then finish your visit with tea in the ‘Princess Garden’

-This is an amazing 5 terraced troglodyte village built halfway up a cliff in the Vezere valley.
-Here Neanderthal man lived some 50 000 years ago and man continued to do so until 1588 when the village was destroyed in the ‘Wars of Religion’.
+This is a fantastic five-terraced troglodyte village built halfway up a cliff in the Vezere Valley.
+Here, Neanderthals lived some 50,000 years ago, and humans continued to do so until 1588, when the village was destroyed in the ‘Wars of Religion’.
 At its peak, the town had hundreds of houses and about a thousand people.

-Another of Frances beautiful villages, it is located on the Vezere river.
-Many of the houses still have remarkable stone rooves.
-The church is one of the oldest roman style churches in the Dordogne and has a lovely square bell tower.
-The village has a number of craft shops and is a particularly pleasant place to stop for lunch.
+Another of France's most beautiful villages, it is located on the Vezere River.
+Many of the houses still have remarkable stone roofs.
+The church is one of the oldest Roman-style churches in the Dordogne, featuring a lovely square bell tower.
+The village has several craft shops and is a delightful place to stop for lunch.

-This is a manor house built into the rock face and is only one of its kind in France.
-Built-in the 14th century, the rooms today are furnished in period style.
-At the base, you will find a torture museum including over 60 original instruments of torture used over the centuries with a relevant explanation!
+This is a manor house built into the rock face and is the only one of its kind in France.
+Built in the 14th century, the rooms are today furnished in a period style.
+At the base, you will find a torture museum including over 60 original instruments of torture used over the centuries, with a relevant explanation!

-Located in the heart of the Vezere valley which is a UNESCO site for prehistoric caves, you will find Les Eyzies.
-It has troglodyte dwellings, caves and a prehistoric museum which has the world’s largest collection of prehistoric artefacts.
-The ‘Font de Gaume’ caves are particularly interesting as they are one of only a few which still have the original polychrome cave paintings.
-With over 200 to see, get there early or pre-book as numbers to see them are limited in a bid to protect their longevity.
-Another cave worth visiting for incredible stalactites and stalagmites is the ‘Grotte du Grand Roc’ for its fairyland like interior.
+Located in the heart of the Vezere Valley, a UNESCO World Heritage site for its prehistoric caves, you will find Les Eyzies.
+It features troglodyte dwellings, caves, and a prehistoric museum that boasts the world’s most extensive collection of prehistoric artefacts.
+The ‘Font de Gaume’ caves are exciting as they are one of only a few which still have the original polychrome cave paintings.
+With over 200 to see, get there early or pre-book, as numbers are limited to protect their longevity.
+Another cave worth visiting for its incredible stalactites and stalagmites is the ‘Grotte du Grand Roc’, renowned for its fairy-tale-like interior.

 PERIGORD POURPRE